TP-Link AX3000 WiFi 6 Range Extender: Ultimate Guide

 The TP-Link AX3000 isn’t just about range; it’s packed with features designed for modern households.

-- Gigabit Ethernet Port: The built-in Ethernet port is a game-changer.
+• Gigabit Ethernet Port: The built-in Ethernet port is a major upgrade.
 You can connect a wired device, like a gaming console, smart TV, or PC, directly to the extender for a faster and more stable connection than Wi-Fi alone can provide.
 It can also be used in Access Point mode.

 One of the most praised aspects of this device is its incredibly simple setup process.
 You can be up and running in less than 10 minutes.
 Here are the most common methods: